 - Each parent’s willingness to accommodate and work with the other parent

-- Each parent’s ability and willingness to put the child’s best interest before
+- Each parent’s ability and willingness to put the child’s best interest before their own

 - Where each parent lives